sccn/sccn.github.io/others/TIPS_and_FAQ.md

 ### Timef() spectral decompositions: properties and discrepancies

-Is it not true that the ERP for a condition can be completely reconstructed from the timef() results, incuding ITC?
+Is it not true that the ERP for a condition can be completely reconstructed from the timef() results, including ITC?
 One could write a function that takes the outputs of timef ('times','freqs','ersp','itc') and gives as it's output the ERP.
 Could one then usefully manipulate the values in ERSP and ITC and see how the